apify/proxy-chain/README.md

             upstreamProxyUrl: `http://username:password@proxy.example.com:3128`,

             // If "requestAuthentication" is true, you can use the following property
-            // to define a custom error message instead of the default "Proxy credentials required"
+            // to define a custom error message to return to the client instead of the default "Proxy credentials required"
             failMsg: 'Bad username or password, please try again.', };
     },